dlgmltjr0925/docker-registry-web/README.md

 # Docker Registry Web

-This is a web project that can manage a private docker registry.
+This is a web project that can manage private docker registries.

 ## How to use it?